The Bod Pod is the safest, fastest, and most accurate method of measuring body composition.

 - You will then sit in the BOD POD where your volume will be measured.
 Not to worry, nothing is required of you at this point except to sit still and breathe normally.

-- Your test will be complete in just under 5 minutes.
+- Your actual scan will be complete in just under 5 minutes.

 - While you’re changing back into your clothes we will print your results.